 Time spent here: 20 minutes

-With only 3 days in Istanbul, you’d better get off to an early start!
-If you’ve taken our advice and are staying in a hotel in the historic Sultanahmet neighborhood (like at the AJWA Sultanahmet or Vogue Hotel Supreme), you can hang back at breakfast for a few extra minutes, because you’re right next to all the main tourist sights.
+With only three days in Istanbul, you’d better get off to an early start!
+If you’ve taken our advice and are staying in Sultanahmet, you can hang back at breakfast for a few extra minutes, because you’re right next to all the main tourist sights.

 Nowadays the Serpent Column, the Obelisk of Theodosius and the Walled Obelisk are the only remnants of the Hippodrome’s glory days.